 There are at least five different types of bathtub drain stoppers; some are stand-alone, and some function in conjunction with a lever on the side of the tub.
 You can usually unscrew stand-alone stoppers, but removing a lever-style stopper may require the removal of the lever.

 Open the stopper.
-If your tub has a trip lever, you can often simply lift the stopper out of the drain.
-It may be connected to a rocker arm.
-If so, lift the stopper about an inch above the drain, and then move it horizontally toward the center of the tub to pull the rocker arm out of the drain.
+If your tub has a trip lever, you may be able to simply lift the stopper out of the drain.
+Or it may be connected to a rocker arm.
+If so, lift the stopper about an inch above the drain and then move it horizontally toward the center of the tub to pull the rocker arm out of the drain.
 You may have to wiggle it to get the rocker arm to clear the drain.

-Remove the knob from a push-pull stopper, which works the same way as a toe-touch one, except that it's designed to operate with your fingers.
-The knob screws off; if you can't unscrew it by hand, wrap a towel around it, and unscrew it with adjustable pliers.
-Once it's off, unscrew the post to which it was attached using a screwdriver.
-Lift out the post, and then remove the stopper.
+Remove the knob from a push-pull stopper, which works the same way as a toe-touch stopper, except that it's designed to be operated with your fingers.
+The knob simply screws off; if you can't unscrew it by hand, wrap a towel around it and unscrew it with adjustable pliers.
+Once it's off, use a screwdriver to unscrew the post to which it was attached.
+Lift out the post and then remove the stopper.

 Use the same procedure to remove a lift-and-turn stopper as you would use for a push-pull stopper.
 A lift-and-turn stopper stays down when you push and twist it.
 Its parts are virtually identical to those of a push-pull stopper.

 Open the toggle of a flip-it stopper, which uses O-rings to seal the drain when the toggle is closed.
 Wiggle the stopper back and forth to loosen the O-rings and then lift it out of the drain.